 However, I am of two minds concerning the fact that the handle slabs are removable just like many of the more modern smaller knives.
 On one hand, removable slabs do allow the knife to be lashed to a stave for use as spear but, not having the handle slabs permanently affixed to the tang means that they can come loose on their own or be lost if purposely removed from the tang.

 Last, I really like the design of the M.O.L.L.E. compatible nylon sheath since nylon is also an extremely tough material that is both waterproof and impervious to moisture absorption.
 And designing it such that it is M.O.L.L.E. compatible provides numerous different options for attaching the knife to your gear.

 Consequently, I am very pleased with the overall design and construction of the Buck Hood/Thug (if not the price) and I would certainly feel like I was well equipped if I were carrying it in the field.
-But, with a retail price tag of $200.00, I feel like this knife is overpriced compared to some others on the market.
-However, in all probability, this is due to the use of the unconventional 5160 alloy steel.
-But, if I were willing to spend that much on a hard use survival knife, there are other brands and models of survival knives that I would choose over the Buck Hood/Thug.
+But, with a hefty price tag, I feel like this knife priced in line compared to some others on the market.
+However, in all probability, it’s slightly more expensive due to the use of the unconventional 5160 alloy steel.
+But, if I were willing to spend that much on a hard use survival knife, this is an excellent option for anyone looking for a top grade quality hunting knife.

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.